DimitriGeelen/DenkraumNavigator/PROJECT_NOTES.md

 ## Commit & Versioning Workflow

+**Important Note (AI Assistant Interaction):** When instructing the AI assistant to perform a commit using the terminal tool, avoid using multi-line commit messages within the `-m "..."` flag.
+Use a single-line message instead, or the command may fail.

 1.  **Run Unit Tests:** Before committing functional changes, run `pytest -v`.
 Fix any failures.
 2.  **Stage Changes:** Stage the functionally complete changes (`git add .` or specific files).
 3.  **Commit Functional Changes:** Commit with a conventional commit message (`git commit -m "type: Description"`).